Surgical Foundations Ombudsperson

-Using an alternative dispute resolution sensibility, an ombudsperson can provide options to residents as regards ethics concerns and provide mediation for conflicts, whilst maintaining confidentiality.
-He/she may also track problem areas, and make recommendations for changes to policies or procedures in support of orderly systems change.
+Using an alternative dispute resolution sensibility, an ombudsperson can provide options to residents and provide mediation for conflicts, whilst maintaining confidentiality.
+He/she/they may also track problem areas, and make recommendations for changes to policies or procedures in support of orderly systems change.

 The following policy with the respect to an ombudsperson has been drafted for Surgical Foundations:

-- The ombudsperson appointment may be withdrawn by the Surgical Foundations Committee if it is felt that the ombudsperson’s position/responsibilities have changed so that he/she is no longer in a position of neutrality with respect to the residents in Surgical Foundations.
+- The ombudsperson appointment may be withdrawn by the Surgical Foundations Committee if it is felt that the ombudsperson’s position/responsibilities have changed so that he/she/they are no longer in a position of neutrality with respect to the residents in Surgical Foundations.

-As of November 2014 (renewed for a second 5 year-term), the SF Ombudsperson is:
+As of November 2019, the SF Ombudsperson is:

-A second resource is the Director: Resident Affairs (Hamilton Campus), Postgraduate Medical Education
+A second resource is the Resident Affairs website for Post Graduate Medical Education, website found here.